sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 would I have done things differently?
 In short, no.  New functionality was rolled out iteratively and quickly in phases that users could freely try along the way.
 I also enabled new implementations on our dogfood instance as things matured.
-The core implementation probably took only two or three months, but crossing the point of no return and removing the fallback was a slow and thorough process.
+The core implementation and testing probably took only one or two months, but crossing the point of no return and removing the fallback was a slow and thorough process.
 If I sensed that excessive testing was stunting progress and delaying the planned timeline, I might feel differently, but I never got that sense.
 And to be clear, I did more than rewriting and testing parsers in that six-month time frame, but that's off-topic.
 Our current state isn't perfect, there's more to tweak — but when the previous code was finally dropped, it wasn't one of those typical anxiety-inducing rushes to hit a deadline.
 It felt good and it felt right.

 ## In closing: Unglamorous engineering and you